tapmodo/node-ldif/README.md

 #### Nodejs LDIF (LDAP Data Interchange Format) parser based on [RFC2849](https://github.com/tapmodo/node-ldif/tree/master/rfc)

 Unless you are an LDAP aficionado you may not know about the LDIF format.
 I was surprised to learn that no LDIF parsing library existed for node.
 So I wrote one, with [peg.js](http://pegjs.org).
-It aims to be RFC-compliant.

 Now I'll never have to use that cursed perl script again!

 ### Design Goals